Transit riders in Allegheny County are being presented with a once-in-a-generation opportunity.

 Add your name to say that these transit justice demands are important for the next Allegheny County Executive

-Make sure you’re ready to vote in the PA Primary Election May 16th
+Make sure you’re ready to vote in the General Election on November 7th

 With all of that at stake, PPT has worked with our membership to develop a platform with some of the top demands that transit riders have for the incoming #ACERace.

 Pittsburghers for Public Transit, a grassroot union of transit riders, workers, and neighbors who wants to see candidates for the Allegheny County Executive dedicated to:

 1. Rider Representation and Board Accountability In Decision-Making at Pittsburgh Regional Transit (PRT)

 - There are different ways to ensure that riders have a voice on the Pittsburgh Regional Transit board.
 The Allegheny County Executive could propose that PRT have board seats that are elected by Allegheny County voters, and/or have special transit rider seats that are filled by a nomination or appointment process from stakeholder organizations like Pittsburghers for Public Transit, the Committee for Accessible Transit, the Allegheny County Transit Council, and Age-Friendly Pittsburgh.

 - Board members’ transit usage should be audited and published annually, to make transparent their familiarity and knowledge of the transit system that they are governing.
 This is a practice in some other transit agencies nationally and could compel all members of the board to take transit more regularly.